CommittedTeam/CommitCanvas/README.md

 - `poetry shell`

-Then run the following command to run the program:
+Currently there are two commands available:

-- `commitcanvas`
+- `commitcanvas traverse`

-The required arguments for traversing the repository are:
+  Collects the data from the repository, and stores in the pickle file.

-- local path to the repository
+  The required arguments for this command are:

   - Github access token
   - repository name

-You can run the program with following command as well:
+- `commitcanvas display`

-- `poetry run commitcanvas`
+  Reads from the pickle file and displays the data.

-Note that after package build, this will automatically be converted into an entrypoint.
+Note that after package build, `commitcanvas` will automatically be converted into an entrypoint.
 And after installation this entrypoint will create a command `commitcanvas` in the Python environment.